Jay Prosch: 2014

-On May 16, 2014, the Houston Texans signed Prosch to a four-year, $2.29 million contract that includes a signing bonus of $78,680.
+On May 16, 2014, the Texans signed Prosch to a four-year, $2.29 million contract that includes a signing bonus of $78,680.

 Prosch competed with Brad Smelley and Toben Opurum throughout training camp for the vacant starting fullback job left by the departure of Greg Jones.
 On August 5, 2014, he suffered a broken hand during practice and missed the first two preseason games.
 The injury required surgery, where Prosch had multiple pins placed in his hand.
 Throughout the recovery process, Prosch still participated in practice and was praised by head coach Bill O'Brien for his toughness.
-Head coach Bill O'Broen named him the starting fullback to start the 2014 regular season.
+O'Brien named him the starting fullback to start the 2014 regular season.

-Prosch made his professional regular season debut and first career start in the Houston Texans' season-opening 17–6 victory over the Washington Redskins.
+Prosch made his professional regular season debut and first career start in the [Texans' season-opening 17–6 victory over the Washington Redskins.
 On September 28, 2014. he made his first career reception on a 14-yard pass from Ryan Fitzpatrick in a 23–17 victory over the Buffalo Bills.
 He was used in 25% of the offensive plays during his rookie season.
+He appeared in 16 games and started five.